Evaluating the Generalization Ability of Super-Resolution Networks: Statistical Modeling of Deep SR Networks

 In practice, given two sets of input images with different degradation types $\{I_n\}^{\mathcal D_1}$ and $\{I_n\}^{\mathcal D_2}$, we first obtain their corresponding deep feature sets $\rm set(X^{\mathcal D_1})$ and $\rm set(X^{\mathcal D_2})$.
 Then, we adopt GGD to fit the datapoints to model the feature statistics: $p_{G,\mathcal D_1}(x)=GGD(x;\alpha_1, \sigma_1^2)$, $p_{G,\mathcal D_2}(x)=GGD(x;\alpha_2, \sigma_2^2)$.
 Once the distribution parameters have been estimated with the deep features, we can capture the distribution change by calculating the Kullback-Leibler divergence (KLD) between distributions.
 Fortunately, the KLD of two zero-mean Generalized Gaussian Distribution $GGD(x;\alpha_1, \sigma_1^2)$ and $GGD(x;\alpha_2, \sigma_2^2)$ has the closed-form solution \cite{xiong2019abnormality}:

 Now, we have an analytical approach to quantitatively measure the difference in the output feature distributions caused by different input images.
-Specifically, to evaluate the generalization ability of model $G$, a reference dataset $S_{\mathcal{D}_{ref}}$ should be selected (\ie known in-distribution data that the model can perform well), then we compute the feature distribution distance (FDD) between the reference dataset $S_{\mathcal{D}_{ref}}$ and the test dataset $S_{\mathcal{D}_{test}}$:
+Specifically, to evaluate the generalization ability of model $G$, a reference dataset $S_{\mathcal{D}_{ref}}$ could be selected (\ie, known in-distribution data that the model can perform well), then we compute the feature distribution distance (FDD) between the reference dataset $S_{\mathcal{D}_{ref}}$ and the test dataset $S_{\mathcal{D}_{test}}$:

 where $P(G, S_{\mathcal{D}})$ represents the generalized Gaussian distribution fitted by the deep features of model $G$ with the input dataset $S_{\mathcal{D}}$.
 Smaller FDD means that $G$ has similar processing effects on these two different input degradations. $\delta$ is introduced to avoid zero point in logarithmic function and the min value is shifted to 0 by adding $\delta$ (we set $\delta=5$).
 The proposed SRGA is a plausible representation of $Dist$ and $\mathcal{F}$ in Equ. (\ref{equ:generalizability}).
-Further, if there are $N$ test datasets $\{S^i_{\mathcal{D}_{test}}\}$, we can calculate the mean value of the SRGA: